 Navratri is called the festival of joy.
 On these nine days of Navratri, Hindus believe that the nine goddesses come and shower their blessings on all of them.
 Devotees fast for the nine days of Navratri.
 The festival is celebrated with the Garba and Dandiya nights, every Gujarati is so excited for the festival of Navratri and to play Garba.

 As the festival of joy arrives here is a list of 9 Mataji’s worshipped during the festival of joy Navratri.
 Below are the Navratri 9 Devi Images With Name.

-1. Shaila Putri (Daughter of Mountain)
+1. Shaila Putri Devi (Daughter of Mountain)

-She is the first Navdurga worshipped during the first day of Navratri and is the reincarnation of Goddess Sati.
+She is the first Navdurga worshipped during the first day of Navratri and is the rebirth of Goddess Sati.
 Shaila Putri is the Daughter of Mountain King Himavat and is the manifestation and form of the Hindu Goddess Mahadevi, representing herself in the pure form of Goddess Parvati.

 It is believed that the Devi gives Shakti to attain higher spiritual growth.
 She is worshiped as Purna Prakriti Durga.
 The temple of Shaila Putri is located in Varanasi, Uttar Pradesh, India.

 ‘ॐ ऐं ह्रीं क्लीं शैलपुत्र्यै नम:।’

 2. Brahmacharini Mata (Mother of Devotion and Penance)